Middle School Handbook

 In those circumstances where a student must take a prescribed medication during the school day, the following guidelines are to be observed:

-- All medications must be registered with the principal’s office.
+All medications must be registered with the main office.

-- Asthma Inhalers and Epi-pens – Students, with appropriate written permission from the physician and parent, may possess and use a metered dose inhaler or dry powder inhaler to alleviate asthmatic symptoms.
-Epinephrine (Epi-pen) is administered only in accordance with a written medication administration plan developed by the school principal and updated annually.
+Asthma Inhalers and Epi-pens – Students, with appropriate written permission from the physician and parent, may possess and use a metered dose inhaler or dry powder inhaler to alleviate asthmatic symptoms.
+Epinephrine (Epi-pen) is administered only in accordance with a written medication administration plan developed by a physician and updated annually.

-- Non-prescribed (Over-the-Counter) Medications – Note: Zeeland Public Schools does not claim to give medical advice in regards to allowing students to take over the counter medications.
-Therefore, the school will side on the conservative position of requiring that all students must have a physician’s prescription or order to allow students to take non-prescription medication at school.
+Non-prescribed (Over-the-Counter) Medications – Note: Zeeland Public Schools does not claim to give medical advice in regards to allowing students to take over the counter medications.
+Therefore, the school will take the conservative position of requiring that all students must have a physician’s prescription or order to allow students to take non-prescription medication at school.

 If a student is found using or possessing a non-prescribed medication without parent authorization, s/he will be brought to the school office and the parents will be contacted for authorization.
 The medication will be confiscated until authorization is received.